DataSF/datasf.github.io/blog/_posts/2017-05-31-how-to-ensure-quality-data.md

     author_link: 'https://www.flickr.com/photos/saeru/'
     license: CC BY-SA 2.0
     license_link: 'https://creativecommons.org/licenses/by-sa/2.0/'
-description: 'Are you happy with the quality of your data?'
+description: Are you happy with the quality of your data?
 date: 2017-05-31 00:00:00
 categories:
   - blog
 published: false
 ---

 ## What is data quality?